Onionmine usage¶

 file to set it's main configuration,

-configuration with lots of examples:
+provides a sample configuration with lots of examples:

 cp onionmine.conf.sample onionmine.conf # edit to customize